 Meanwhile, travelers who want a more traditional Spanish experience may prefer the county’s southern region, Andalucia.
 Cities such as Seville, Malaga, Granada, and Cadiz offer glimpses at thousand-year-old Moorish architecture, traditional Flamenco dancing, and delicious tapas.

 Families who want a mix of history and beach relaxation can visit Barcelona.
-Near Barcelona, families will love spending the day at PortAventura Park.
-Or, head off mainland Spain to Mallorca to see some of the best beaches in Europe!
+Families will love spending the day at PortAventura Park, which is near Barcelona.
+Or, head off to mainland Spain to Mallorca to see some of the best beaches in Europe!
 You can learn more about the beaches of Spain here.
 Plus, there is a wide variety of outdoor adventures across the country!

 For more things to do in Spain with kids, check out our list of the Best Things To Do In Barcelona With Kids!